PrismarineJS/mineflayer-pathfinder/readme.md

 # Events:

 ### goal_reached
 Called when the goal has been reached.
-Is not called for dynamic goals.
+Not called for dynamic goals.

 ### path_update
 Called whenever the path is recalculated.
 Status may be: